A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Methodology

-\end{theorem} The proof is provided in Section A.2 of the SM.
-Interestingly, for $q=1$ the information gain in \eqref{eq:infoGainMulti} coincides with the one in \eqref{eq:infoGainSymm} with $p=2$.
-The information gain attains higher values in correspondence of vectors of the sample means being close to the vector of the target means, and it is also monotonically increasing with the variances of the endpoints (see section C.1 of the SM).
-The asymptotical behaviour of \eqref{eq:infoGainMulti} is similar to the one of the information gain in \eqref{eq:infoGainSymm}, thus we consider $\kappa\geq0.5$ for the same reasons argued for the univariate case.
+As before, the information gain attains higher values when the sample means is close to the vector of the target means, and it is also monotonically increasing with the variances (see section C.2 of the SM).
+The asymptotical behaviour of \eqref{eq:infoGainMulti} is similar to the one of the information gain in \eqref{eq:infoGainSymm}.
+The expression of the information gain~\eqref{eq:infoGainMulti} in the bivariate case ($q=2$) is given and discussed in Section C of the SM.